ErnestK/thermostat_api/README.md

 if an error occurs, it writes to the log

-2. The main condition for the end point,
+2. GET Reading: The main condition for the end point,
 get data from both the main table and the cache, which Redis has not yet processed.

 We have a cache (Redis), in which we looking for data and if we do not find the data there, then we look in the main table (PG)